-The aws:vpclattice/targetGroup:TargetGroup resource, part of the Pulumi AWS provider, defines a VPC Lattice target group that specifies where service traffic should be routed: EC2 instances, IP addresses, Application Load Balancers, or Lambda functions.
-This guide focuses on three capabilities: target type selection, health check configuration for IP targets, and protocol settings.
+The aws:vpclattice/targetGroup:TargetGroup resource, part of the Pulumi AWS provider, defines VPC Lattice target groups that specify where service traffic should be routed: EC2 instances, IP addresses, Application Load Balancers, or Lambda functions.
+This guide focuses on three capabilities: target type selection, health check configuration, and protocol settings.

 Route traffic to EC2 instances

-Instance-type target groups send service requests to EC2 instances running in your VPC.
+Instance-based target groups send requests to EC2 instances running in your VPC.

 import * as pulumi from "@pulumi/pulumi";